aws-samples/sample-sap-load-testing-a-serverless-approach-with-aws/README.md

 1. AWS CLI and CDK installed and configured
 2. Node.js and npm installed
+3. Docker installed and started (eg: DockerDesktop)
-3. An existing VPC with appropriate subnets
+4. An existing VPC with appropriate subnets
-4. An SAP system running on EC2 instances
+5. An SAP system running on EC2 instances
-5. Administrator email address for notifications
+6. Administrator email address for notifications
-6. Appropriate IAM permissions to deploy the resources
+7. Appropriate IAM permissions to deploy the resources
-7. For infrastructure based load tests, the following tools need to be installed at Operating System level
+8. For infrastructure based load tests, the following tools need to be installed at Operating System level

 - stress-ng --> https://github.com/ColinIanKing/stress-ng
 - fio --> https://github.com/axboe/fio